Senior cat peeing outside the litter tray: what to check and when to speak to your vet

 • offer a second tray in a calm area

-• speak to your vet if it’s a new behaviour, frequent, or paired with other changes
+• speak to your vet if this is new, frequent, or happening with other changes

 Most likely themes: